Energy-Guided Generative Modeling for Low-Energy Molecular Structure Discovery: Method

+This procedure follows the learned generative dynamics while biasing generated conformations toward lower-energy regions according to $J_{\phi}$.
+The complete energy-guided sampling procedure is summarized in~\autoref{alg:energy_guided_sampling}.

+\paragraph{Energy-based selection.} The learned energy model can also be used after sampling to select conformations from a generated candidate pool.
+In the \textsc{EnergySel} setting, we first generate $3K$ candidate conformations and retain the $2K$ conformations with the lowest learned energy.
+This setting is reported separately from the standard fixed-budget protocol and evaluates the post-generation selection utility of the learned energy scores.
+The procedure is summarized in~\autoref{alg:energy_selection}.

-For more effective one-step sampling, Reflow~\cite{liu2022flow} is a post-training technique that improves the quality of single-step sample generation.
-Following AvgFlow~\cite{cao2025efficient}, we also apply the Reflow process along the SB-CFM path to further enhance the performance of one-step sampling.
-The detailed procedure is deferred to ~\autoref{sec: reflow_technique}.
+\paragraph{Reflow.} For one-step generation, we additionally consider Reflow~\citep{liu2022flow}, a post-training technique that improves single-step sampling quality.
+Following AvgFlow~\citep{cao2025efficient}, we apply Reflow along the SB-CFM path.
+Details are provided in the Supplementary Information.